PJordano-Lab/MS_individual-based_networks/networks/README.md

 ### Folder estructure

-This folder contains several sub-folders with the following information:
+This folder contains six sub-folders with the following information:

 1)  **nets_raw** - contains raw interaction counts from the original individual-based network studies.